tanishq2526/anuradhikjewellers.github.io/README.md

-**Anuradhik Jewellers
+##*🛍️ Anuradhik Jewellers*##
-A basic jewellery‑retail website using HTML, CSS
+A basic jewellery retail website built using HTML and CSS, inspired by modern e-commerce layouts and styling.

-##🛠️ What’s Inside
+🛠️ What’s Inside
-Static landing/home page
+Static Landing/Home Page

-Product listing & product details pages
+Product Listing and Product Details Pages

+Consistent Branding and Styling

-Consistent branding and styling, including fonts, colours, and page title
+Custom fonts, colors, and page titles

-##📋 Tech Stack
+📋 Tech Stack
-HTML
-CSS
+HTML5

+CSS3

-**##🧠 Why This Project Matters
+🧠 Why This Project Matters
-Great learning exercise for HTML, CSS, and front-end JS
+A great learning exercise for HTML, CSS, and front-end fundamentals

-Showcases implementation of client-side routing
+Showcases client-side layout and structure without JavaScript

-Helps grasp real-world essentials of an e‑commerce flow
+Helps understand the essential flow of an e-commerce website